kiranganesh/CarND-Advanced-Lane-Lines/writeup_report.md

     return (left_curverad, right_curverad, np.mean(distance * 100.0))

 ##Step 6.
 Annotate the image

+Once the values are known, the text data is added to the pictures as a visual annotation

     direction = 'L' if distance < 0 else 'R'
     cv2.putText(img, 'Left Curvature Radius = %d(m)' % left_curvature, (50, 50), cv2.FONT_HERSHEY_SIMPLEX, 1, (0, 0, 0), 2)